 In college I participated in Chi Alpha, a faith-based student group.
-When I started dating a young man of a different faith, he enjoyed coming to the gatherings with me and was accepted by the group.
+When I started dating a young man of a different faith, he enjoyed coming to the gatherings with me and my friends liked him. .
 We were fond of each other, but his feelings grew stronger and more serious than mine.

 I felt it only fair to end the relationship.
 We parted amicably but he left our group; it was awkward for both of us.
 Although I felt the breakup was necessary, I grieved for the loss of our friendship.